-The RMA directs Regional Councils to have a Regional Policy Statement and a Regional Plan.
+The RMA directs regional councils to have a Regional Policy Statement and provides a framework for regional plans.
 A Regional Policy Statement (RPS) is the key document for identifying issues related to the development, use and protection of resources in a region.
-The Regional Plan(s) gives effect to the Regional Policy Statement through the provision of rules and environmental outcomes.
+A regional plan gives effect to the Regional Policy Statement through the provision of rules and environmental outcomes.

 - water quality and quantity

 The Northland Regional Plan can be found on the Northland Regional Council website.